skleinei/collmex-api/README.md

 it uses the German terminology from the Collmex API.

 :information_source: collmex-api is far from complete API support, currently it just support creating Angebot (quotes).
-Next steps would be: Support querying data records, support additional datatypes, and write tests (especially for the screen scraping part).
+Next steps would be: Support querying data records, support additional datatypes, and write tests.

 ## Getting Started